woltsu/oidc-telegram/README.md

 ## Environment Configuration

-The application expects the following environmental variables:
+The application expects the following environment variables:

 - `SESSION_SECRET`, some long random string for securing session token
 - `BASE_URL`, the base url where the app is running